Gmarapet/LedEncoderButtonFast/README.md

 # LedEncoderButtonFast
-Two led strips (warm and cold) controlled by encoder and additional on/off button
+Two led strips (warm and cold) controlled by encoder and additional on/off button on Arduino SparkFun Pro Micro 5v.